 - Sharing Systems: Multiple users can mount the same CacheDrive with each being able to update and share the files.

 - Synced Systems: If you have two or more CloudNAS systems on your network, they will keep the B2 Cloud Storage directory of files synced between all of the systems.
 Everyone on the network sees the same file list.

 - Unlimited Data: Regardless of the size of the CacheDrive device you purchase, you will not run out of space as Backblaze B2 will contain all of your data.
 That said, you should choose the size of your CacheDrive that fits your operational environment.

-- Network Speed: Files are initially stored on the CacheDrive, then copied to B2.
+- Network Speed: Files are initially stored on the CacheDrive, then copied to B2 Cloud Storage.
 Local network connections are typically much faster than internet network speeds.
-This means your files are uploaded to the CacheDrive fast then transferred to B2 as time allows at the speed of your internet connection, all without slowing you down.
+This means your files are uploaded to the CacheDrive fast, then transferred to B2 Cloud Storage as time allows at the speed of your internet connection, all without slowing you down.
 This should be interesting to those of you who have slower internet connections.

 The CloudNAS solution is certainly a different approach to storing your data.
 You get the ability to store a nearly unlimited amount of data without having to upgrade your hardware as you go, and all of your data is readily available with just a few clicks.
 For users who need to store terabytes of data that needs be available anytime, the CloudNAS solution is worth a look.